wp-plugins/customize-wp-login/readme.txt

 * First beta.

 == Upgrade Notice ==

+= 1.1 =
+Immediately updated the plugin and find out the new panel advanced settings.

 = 1.0 =
 This is the first stable version if you use beta we suggest to upgrade immediately.